When to Use a Wrist Brace

 The doctor may give you a prescription for a particular model of wrist brace.
 Generally, you should wear this brace sparingly during the daytime, especially when you are working hard with your hands.
 However, wear it continuously at night as you sleep until symptoms disappear.

-3. Wrist brace "certified" for carpal tunnel syndrome
+3. Wrist brace for carpal tunnel syndrome

 wrist brace with a palmar spine